smith-ollie/olliesmith.dev/src/content/jobs/cureoscity.md

   - AWS CloudFormation
 ---

-I had the opportunity in this role to step outside of my fintech niche and deliver building management solutions which serviced some of the most prominent commercial properties in London.
-This included complex delivery and visitor management, as well as a custom content management platform which allowed customers to flesh out a companion mobile app.
+This role offered a refreshing change of pace – the chance to step outside the fintech world and build solutions for some of London's most prestigious commercial properties.
+It involved complex visitor and delivery management systems, and a custom content management platform that empowered clients to manage companion mobile apps.

-Elements of this role were full stack, including delivering certain functionality via serverless functions, orchestrated via AWS's Serverless Application Model to seamlessly deploy functions with all of their requisite infrastructure.
+The role also demanded full-stack skills.
+I delivered specific functionalities through serverless functions, utilizing AWS's Serverless Application Model for seamless deployment with all the necessary infrastructure in place.